LivelyKernel/lively4-core/README.md

 ## Further Functionality

+The contextjs module only exports the most frequently used COP facilities.
-Further functionality can be added via
+All remaining functionality can be imported from the Layers module:

 ```JS
 import { withoutLayers, Layer } from "contextjs"
 import * as cop from "contextjs/lib/Layers"
 ```

+For example, there is a `LayerableObjectTrait`, which can be used as a starting point for objects that can have their own context.
+That context is scoped by the object composition hierarchy.

-# Global import of ContextJS
+## Global import of ContextJS

 If you would like to add the functions and classes exported from the `contetxjs` Module (proceed, withLayers etc.) into the `window` or `global`